mseemann/angular2-mdl-ext/README.md

 @import '~@angular-mdl/select/select';
 ```

-An other way is to include each component folder in the search path for your scss preprocessor.
-For example webpack:
+Another way is to include each component folder in the search path for your scss preprocessor.
+An example for webpack:

 ```
 sassLoader: {
 	includePaths: [
 		'node_modules/@angular-mdl/popover',
 		'node_modules/@angular-mdl/select'
 	]
 }
 ```

 ### Development